-- Starting with minimal permissions and add to the permissions as required to perform the job function is far better then granting access all and trying to then tightening it down
+- Starting with minimal permissions and adding to the permissions as required to perform the job function is far better than granting all access and trying to then tighten it down.

 Passwords – Enforce strong password policy for users

-- Enforce user to create strong passwords and enforce them to rotate their passwords periodically
+- Enforce users to create strong passwords and enforce them to rotate their passwords periodically.

-- Enable a strong password policy to define passwords requirements forcing users to create passwords with requirements like at least one capital letter, one number, how frequently it should be rotated.
+- Enable a strong password policy to define password requirements forcing users to create passwords with requirements like at least one capital letter, one number, and how frequently it should be rotated.

 MFA – Enable MFA for privileged users